rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/release-notes/cmv1.15.rst

 • Fixed an issue with Ubuntu 15.04 and systemd registration across reboots.

-• Included a bump in an underlying library (libuv) the agent uses for asynchronous I/O operations.
+• Upgraded an underlying library (libuv) that the agent uses for asynchronous I/O operations.
 There was a regression in this library that could potentially cause performance issues with file system operations.

 Known issues